 Design functional requirements are communicated to Plato via boundary conditions and loads.
-For example, in the lantern bracket problem in the "Getting Started" tutorial (see tutorials) we need to communicate to Plato that the bracket had to be bolted to a wall and support the load of a hanging lantern.
-To do this we specify a fixed boundary condition where the design would be attached to the wall and applied a vertical load where the lantern would hang.
+For example, in the lantern bracket problem in the "Getting Started" tutorial (see tutorials), we need to communicate to Plato that the bracket had to be bolted to a wall and support the load of a hanging lantern.
+Appropriate boundary conditions need to be specified: a fixed boundary condition where the design would be attached to the wall, and a vertical load where the lantern would hang.